TykTechnologies/tyk-helm-chart/README.md

 Follow the instructions in the Notes that follow the installation to find your Tyk login credentials.

+### Tyk Developer Portal

+Once the Tyk Stack is up and running, take the following steps in order to bootstrap the Tyk Developer Portal:
+1. Set the portal domain via the Dashboard UI
+2. Restart the Dashboard containers
+3. Create a Default home page through the UI

 ## Install Tyk Hybrid Gateways (This can be used either for Hybrid Gateways connected to Tyk Cloud or MDCB Hybrid Gateways)

 To install, *first modify `values.yaml` file inside tyk-hybrid chart as follows:*